philpep/imago/README.rst

 ::

-    $ kubernetes-image-sync
+    $ imago
-    Usage of kubernetes-image-sync:
+    Usage of imago:
       -all-namespaces
             Check deployments and daemonsets on all namespaces (default false) -dry-run